klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 categories: ["stocks"]
 ---

 One of my sizeable <strike>investments</strike> gambles has reached a new low of $1.37.
-My average cost is $2.40 and my initial position was about 40% of my portfolio when I bought it.
+My average cost is $2.40 and my initial position (at cost) was about 40% of my portfolio.
 Trust me, I know how stupid this looks.

 I remember a few months ago someone said "$1.25 is coming".
 At the time the stock price was around $1.7ish, and I remember thinking: "What a fool! $1.25?
 Get outta here!".